How to Find Out If Your Federal Tax Refund Will Be Offset

-When tax season rolls around, many taxpayers are surprised to find out that they will not receive the refund that they have coming to them.
-If you owe money on a student loan, child support, or for past state or federal taxes, your refund may be "offset," or withheld by the IRS.
+When tax season rolls around, many taxpayers are surprised to find out that they will not receive the refund that they think they have coming to them.
+If you owe money on a student loan, for child support, or for past state or federal taxes, your refund may be "offset," or withheld by the IRS.
 The entire refund or just part of it may be held.

 When Can a Tax Refund Be Withheld?